Criminal Defense in Fraud Cases – Legal Assessment, Risks, and Defense Strategies

 Fraud (§ 146 StGB)

-In the basic offence of fraud und scetion 146 StGB (so-called “simple” fraud), the perpetrator deceives another person about facts, thereby causing a misconception and resulting in a financial loss.
-It is characterized by the absence of any particularly aggravating circumstances, such as a specific amount of damage, the method of commission, or similar factors.
+Under the basic offence of fraud pursuant to section 146 StGB (so-called “simple” fraud), the offender deceives another person about facts, thereby inducing an error and causing financial loss.
+It is characteristic that no particularly aggravating circumstances (such as a certain level of damage or specific modus operandi) are present.

 Example: